benzelcurry/envs-jobs/README.md

 - Admins are able to modify site contents without having to write any code
   - Can add/delete questions and their associated attributes
   - Can add/delete careers and their associate properties
    - Can upload and crop images for careers
    - Can add career descriptions with separated paragraph formatting

-## License

-ENVS Matcher is open source software [licensed as MIT](https://github.com/username/ENVS-matcher/blob/main/LICENSE).